Opinion | Intercepted GOP robocalls expose how Trump hopes to corrupt the election

 And so, in a scenario like this, you’ll see the Trump campaign and Republicans vigorously contest those outstanding ballots in court, in numerous ways.

 As election law expert Rick Hasen notes, Republicans can try to get large classes of mailed ballots tossed out after the election on numerous procedural grounds, potentially taking one of these challenges all the way to the Supreme Court.
-Trump has openly declared he’s expecting the court — and his new nominee — to to rule his way.
+Trump has openly declared he’s expecting the court — and his new nominee — to rule his way.

 Any such effort will not matter in states where Trump wins.
 So telling his supporters to vote by mail in them can only help him.

-“Trump and Republicans are likely to only attack mail-voting in court in places where it could tip the results to Trump,” Hasen tells me, “while leaving the results in other states with their mail-in counts standing.”
+“Trump and Republicans are likely to only attack mail voting in court in places where it could tip the results to Trump,” Hasen tells me, “while leaving the results in other states with their mail-in counts standing.”

 No end to the corruption